|Original Policy Date

 State of federal mandates (e.g., FEP) may dictate that all FDA_approved devices, drugs, biologics and imaging may not be considered investigational and thus may be assessed only on the basis of their medical necessity.

 This policy was originally created in 1995 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period April 15, 2012 through March 21, 2013.
+The most recent literature search was performed through April 3, 2014.
 Following is a summary of the key literature to date:

 One potential type of evidence in support of the clinical effectiveness of plasma exchange (PE) in treating autoimmune diseases is the identification of a pathogenic component of plasma that is reliably eliminated by plasmapheresis.
 (1) Although many laboratory abnormalities are associated with autoimmune connective tissue diseases, it is unclear which, if any, cause the clinical manifestations of the disease.
 Furthermore, it is not known to what extent plasma levels parallel clinical disease.
 For example, in many of the controlled trials discussed as follows, PE reliably reduced circulating autoantibodies and immune complexes, but without demonstrable clinical benefit.
 It may be that the patient had already suffered irreversible damage or that the pathogenesis of the disease was a local process unrelated to circulating factors.
 Over the past 10 years, randomized trials of PE have been conducted and, in general, have shown a lack of effectiveness as treatment of chronic autoimmune diseases.
 Clinical results of randomized trials of plasmapheresis for specific chronic autoimmune diseases are discussed here.